What Does Private Sector Engagement Mean in Education?

 - What are the roles and interests of the private sector in addressing education challenges?

 - How does the prospective partner engage in the education space?
 Is it through their core business, corporate social responsibility, or philanthropy?

 - Together, do we want co-leadership, co-design, and/or co-investment?

 Working Together - PSE in education opportunities and models are out there.
 Both USAID and the business community possess assets and roles in development that can create a shared value proposition when joined together.
 While not comprehensive or country-specific, the Center for Education has identified a variety of ways to involve the private sector to inform programming, demonstrate co-leadership to advance critical issues, and co-design or co-invest in a joint strategy that can yield greater results and impact.
 As USAID/Washington builds corporate and industry relationships, it shares a business’ interests with the Mission PSE points of contact and education officers, after screening the opportunity and connecting the dots with USAID’s education and development goals.

 New Ways of Doing Business.
 Along with the USAID PSE Policy, the Agency is pursuing a variety of reforms and organizational changes to make it more efficient and effective for donors and the business community to work together to address development challenges.
 Modes of engagement from the informal to the more formal channels, such as the Global Development Alliance (GDA) and New Partnership Initiative (NPI), are part of more comprehensive procurement reforms around acquisitions and assistance that aligns with USAID’s commitment to due diligence and risk management.
 Throughout the process, USAID maintains a focus on activities that support a host country’s journey to self reliance, and help sustain the impact of the U.S. Government’s foreign policy investment

-For more information, reach out to the Office of Education or the appropriate USAID Mission PSE point of contact.
+For more information, reach out to the Center for Education or the appropriate USAID Mission PSE point of contact.